 On paper, much of the capacity is derived from the marginally more costly a7 III.
 Yet, oddly, with a distinct look corresponding to the a6600 in a streamlined profile closing.
 It also takes the spot as the world’s smallest and lightest full-frame camera with in-body stabilization at the same time.

 Even a small compact system camera will, at times, feel a little bulky.
 The Mark VA is a slim and streamlined camera from Sony’s renowned point-and-shoot series with a permanently attached lens.
 The business strives to provide high levels of image quality by using a 1in-type image sensor with a decent 20.1MP resolution, which is relatively large for a compact camera.
 You can also get the RX100 VI in 35mm, which is a narrower aperture, and an even newer Sony RX100 VII.
 For us, however, the Sony RX100 VA offers the best combination of size, features, output and cost.
-Sony continues upgrading the current iterations of the Sony RX100, but the edition two ahead is the newest – the RX100 Mark 7.
+Sony continues upgrading the current iterations of the Sony RX100, but edition two ahead is the newest – the RX100 Mark 7.
 We assume the RX100 V/VA also gives you more bang for your buck in practice.
-You may find its worth paying the extra for the longer zoom range of the RX100 VI and VII, but you’ll also be paying for burst speeds, AF modes and video features which we feel are overkill in a pocket camera.
+You may find it’s worth paying the extra for the longer zoom range of the RX100 VI and VII, but you’ll also be paying for burst speeds, AF modes and video features which we feel are overkill in a pocket camera.

-Despite its limited size, the HX99 boasts an 18.2MP image sensor, a pop-up viewfinder, a 3in panel that tilts, and a versatile zoom lens that offers a 24-720mm equivalent focal length.
+Despite its limited size, the HX99 boasts an 18.2MP image sensor, a pop-up viewfinder, a 3in a panel that tilts, and a versatile zoom lens that offers a 24-720mm equivalent focal length.
 There is a 5-axis image stabilizing device, which provides the best stabilization, particularly at long focal lengths.
 Integrated Wi-Fi and NFC are embedded into the camera.
-As a complimentary bonus, the screen has a selfie-friendly 180-degree tilt mechanism, which makes it perfect for the traveling photographer when taking pictures of themselves.
+As a complimentary bonus, the screen has a selfie-friendly 180-degree tilt mechanism, which makes it perfect for traveling photographers when taking pictures of themselves.

 To stick out, a point-and-shoot compact needs to distinguish itself from the mobile in the industry.
-The best feature of the Sony WX220 is the 10x optical zoom that goes way further than the lenses on most point and shoot cameras.
+The best feature of the Sony WX220 is the 10x optical zoom that goes way further than the lenses on most point-and-shoot cameras.
 It doesn’t have too many frills otherwise, and the 2.7in LCD panel looks a little tiny relative to what’s out there in the rest of the industry, but what it does, it does well, with pictures coming out vivid and punchy with a good amount of clarity.
 The WX220 is worth a look if you want a compact camera with a larger-than-average lens that the entire family will use.